Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 The most appropriate format often depends more on practical context than marketing claims about absorption or superiority.

-Marketing often frames certain formats as automatically better absorbed, cleaner, gentler, or more effective.
-In reality, delivery form can matter — but usually in more practical and context-dependent ways than marketing suggests.
+Marketing often frames certain formats as automatically better absorbed, cleaner, or more effective.
+In reality, delivery form can matter, but usually in more practical and specific ways than the claims on the front of the bottle suggest.

 Why This Question Comes Up So Often